Skip to main content

 Speaker: Mike Hopkins, Managing Director, Fairwinds Landing LLC

-Speaker: Robert Sharak, Senior Business Development Manager, City of Norfolk Economic Development Authority
+Speaker: Robert Sharak, Assistant Executive Director, City of Norfolk Economic Development Authority

 TRACK 6 – DECARBONIZATION AND ALTERNATIVE FUELS